qualified/embed-demos/README.md

 This demonstration illustrates how to run Embed on the server programmatically with the browser automation library [Playwright](https://playwright.dev/).
 This allows you to securely run your candidate's code, validate solutions and persist the results on your server without using Qualified to manage assessments or assessment results.

 ### [React](react)
-This demo provides a basic starter for using Embed with React and Webpack.
-It should provide a good starting point for using Embed in a Node-based build.
+This demo provides a basic starter for using Embed via [npm](https://www.npmjs.com/package/@qualified/embed) with React and Webpack.
+The setup can be adapted to other Node builds and libraries such as Vite, Parcel, Vue and Angular.